dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Epigenómica/ctDNA WGBS processing pipeline.md

 There are three essential approximations:

-- Studying cfDNA methylation patterns as a whole, and establishing differential methylation via [[DM analysis]].
+- Studying cfDNA methylation patterns as a whole, and establishing differential methylation via [[Differential methylation (DM) analysis]].
 For example: [[ctDNA methylation studies — methodologies and results#^af677d]].
 This approximation analyzes data as if it were from tissue.
 - Deconvolution of cell types.
 - Detecting ctDNA-specific patterns via deconvolution algorithms.